-Whether the employee or the employer terminates an employer-employee agreement, important deadlines and regulations must be complied with, so that the termination becomes effective.
-Our specialized German employment attorneys advise on the correct termination of employment relationships in Germany.
+Whether the employee or the employer terminates an employment agreement, important deadlines and regulations must be complied with in Germany, so that the termination becomes effective.
+Our specialized German termination lawyers advise on the correct termination of employment relationships in Germany.

 In case of a dismissal, the required notice periods must be complied with.
 Usually, the notice period is explicitly regulated in the employment contract.
 If this is not the case, the notice period is four weeks before the 15th or the end of a calendar month.
 This legal notice period increases with an employee's period of service in the company.